chalmersgit/SphericalHarmonics/README.md

 See the main function to see examples of functions you can utilise in your own code.

 References:
 - Ramamoorthi, Ravi, and Pat Hanrahan.
-"An efficient representation for irradiance environment maps 2001.
+"An efficient representation for irradiance environment maps", 2001.
 - Sloan, Peter-Pike, Jan Kautz, and John Snyder.
 "Precomputed radiance transfer for real-time rendering in dynamic, low-frequency lighting environments", 2002.
 - "Spherical Harmonic Lighting: The Gritty Details" by Robin Green
 - "Stupid Spherical Harmonics (SH) Tricks" by Peter Pike Sloan